 Over the next few months, we will be conducting a search to find the new Sonoma County Conservation Action Executive Director.
 It is our priority to find a passionate individual to lead, while ensuring a stable and effective organization.

 The job announcement is posted on our website: conservationaction.org/join-our-team

 , and we ask for your help in identifying candidates who can lead Sonoma County Conservation Action, be a spokesperson for our environmental community and ensure that equity is at the core of everything we champion.

 We sincerely thank Kerry for her dedication, passion, creativity and energy which has strengthened Sonoma County Conservation Action as the premier environmental advocacy organization in the region.
 While she will be missed by staff, Board Members, partners and members, we look forward to continuing to work with her to drive change in our community as we bring on our next dynamic community leader.

 As our environment faces increasing threats from the Trump administration nationally, and land use decisions locally, the importance our work in advocacy, supporting bold leaders and ensuring accountability is more critical than ever.

 We look for a bold leader who can bring us together, ensure equity and environmental justice are core to what we do, and continue to broaden our partnerships and impact, growing SCCA’s role as the trusted environmental leader in Sonoma County.

-We please share this job description with any friends, associates or other potentially interested people and encourage them to apply by March 16th.
+Please share this job description with any friends, associates or other potentially interested people and encourage them to apply by March 16th.

 “SCCA is proud, with our 26 year history of training change makers, to see Kerry step up in this moment to empower local leaders, to strengthen our partnership with Daily Acts, and to expand the ecosystem of inspired innovators in this collective movement,”